sergeiudris/deathstar.lab/docs/design/design.md

 - since docker containers don't use much RAM and shared volume is a norm, docker-compose is a better tool and abstraction, than lower level bash scripting
 - the size of the app installation (all images) does not matter, and on updates new layers will be downloaded faster

+## step one: app entity contains just IPFS node and jvm-app, do data flow between peers

+- this is the heart of the system